Public API Index

 Note that data is retrieved on a per-day basis.

-The oncalls GET request will provide a subset of the locations call, in much the same way as the consultants and trainees calls will provide subsets of the information provided by the people call.
+The oncalls GET request will provide a subset of the locations call.

 At present only the locations and oncalls calls are to be provided.